Find a Yacht

 Pizzeria Roko – Not the best pizza in the world, but not so far off it either.
 This is a cheap and cheerful place where we normally end up if we head to Bibinje, offering nice pizza and most of the Croatian and Mediterranean classics (Ulica Franka Lisice 24, Bibinje, Zadar)

 Restoran Matanovi dvori – our preferred restaurant in Sukosan, which specialises in Croatian cuisine and seafood, and which does the best grilled fish and pasta in the area.
 There’s a pleasant atmosphere, a decent selection of local wines, and they even make their own home-made pasta and gnocchi (Dr. Franje Tudjmana 135, Sukosan, Zadar).

 Zadar is a university town and has a well deserved reputation for offering a vibrant nightlife.
 There’s bars and café’s all over the old town, often spilling out into the streets, and lots of places to go.
 The best way to find places is to explore, but the absolute highlights of the area are:

 Vinyl Bar – the best bar closest to the marina, this place starts swinging from the early evening (when there is a great view of the sunset), and the party continues well into the night.
 A friendly place, and not too loud (Obala kneza Trpimira 4, Zadar)

-Frenky bar – Something of a hidden gem in the old town: a place selling cheap cocktails in the old town, which creates a natural buzz and a party atmosphere.
+Frenky bar – Something of a hidden gem in the old town: a place selling cheap cocktails, with a natural buzz and a party atmosphere.
 (Varoška 3, Zadar)

 The Garden Lounge – Located in the old town, practically opposite the marina, with panoramic views across the sea.
 This is a locally famous venue, which is a super and elegant place to chill out during the day or the night, often with live music (Bedemi zadarskih pobuna bb, Zadar).